Resources

 • Second half of October - All Urology program interview offers extended (must accept or decline in three days)

-• Deadlines for submitting SF Match and AUA rank lists
+• Deadlines for submitting AUA (late December) and SF Match (January) rank lists

 • Notification of match results

-Note: The 2025 Residency Interview process may see more programs return to some degree of in-person interviews.
-While most programs remained virtual for residency interviews, many across specialties hosted in-person "second look" events after interview season.
-Many surgical programs (orthopaedic surgery, neurosurgery, ENT, general surgery) returned to all in-person for interviews last year.
-Additional programs could follow suit in 2024-2025.
+Note: The 2027 Residency Interview process may see more programs return to some degree of in-person interviews.
+While most programs remained virtual for residency interviews in 2026, many across specialties hosted in-person "second look" events after interview season.
+Many surgical programs (orthopaedic surgery, neurosurgery, ENT, urology, general surgery) returned to all in-person for interviews last year.
+Additional programs could follow suit in 2026-207.